-- Recommendations from the Rate Discussion Paper presented to Council on the 15 January 2019 - Those elements of Council's Strategic Management Plan relating to business development - Current taxation policy allowing rates as a business deduction (effectively a 30% discount compared with non-business ratepayers) and a reduction of the tax rate for small business - > Changes in valuations of business and primary production properties from the previous financial year - The equity of the distribution of the rate burden - Specific Council projects for the coming year reflected in the Strategic Management Plan 2012-2022 - Current local, state and national economic conditions and expected changes during the next financial year - The specific issues of businesses including the need to deliver an ever increasing range of services across economic, environmental and social functions - The impact of Government Legislative amendments and the burden of continuous cost shifting by the State Government requiring Council to commit more resources to provide services previously provided by the State Government - The objective of attracting and continuing to attract new residents and the support of business activity to generate economic development - The movement in the Construction Industry Cost Indices and the Local Government Cost Index, and movement in the Consumer Price Index as an indicator of community economic activity - ➤ The draft Long Term Financial Plan 2019-2039 developed as part of the Strategic Management Plan 2012-2022 - > Tourist number movements and trends - Climate Change and carbon tax legislation - The impact of Government Grant Commission funding decisions (e.g. the freezing of indexation and withdrawal of supplementary road funding \$400,000 over 3 years)
+- Recommendations from the Rate Discussion Paper presented to Council on the 21 March 2023 - > Those elements of Council's Strategic Management Plan relating to business development - Current taxation policy allowing rates as a business deduction (effectively a 30% discount compared with non-business ratepayers) and a reduction of the tax rate for small business - Changes in valuations of business and primary production properties from the previous financial year. - The equity of the distribution of the rate burden. - Specific Council projects for the coming year reflected in The Flinders Ranges Council Community Plan 2019-2028. - Current local, state and national economic conditions and expected changes during the next financial year - > The specific issues of businesses including the need to deliver an ever increasing range of services across economic, environmental and social functions - The impact of Government Legislative amendments and the burden of continuous cost shifting by the State Government requiring Council to commit more resources to provide services previously provided by the State Government - The objective of attracting and continuing to attract new residents and the support of business activity to generate economic development - The movement in the Construction Industry Cost Indices and the Local Government Cost Index, and movement in the Consumer Price Index as an indicator of community economic activity - ➤ The draft Long Term Financial Plan 2023-2043 developed as part of The Flinders Ranges Council Community Plan 2019-2028. - Tourist number movements and trends - Climate Change and carbon tax legislation - ➤ The impact of Government Grant Commission funding decisions (e.g. the freezing of indexation and withdrawal of supplementary road funding \$400,000 over 3 years) - The impact of Covid-19.